Harris turns focus to Mexico on trip to address migration - WTMJ

 Harris will spend the rest of the day meeting with female entrepreneurs and labor leaders in the nation.

+Her comments echoed those made by past U.S. officials as they’ve tried to dissuade migrants from seeking to cross the border, as the U.S. faces unprecedented numbers of attempted border crossings.
+But she was criticized by New York Rep. Alexandria Ocasio-Cortez, who called her comments “disappointing” and said that seeking asylum is a legal means of entry.

+Asked later by reporters about Ocasio-Cortez’s criticism, Harris declined to respond directly, saying only, “I’m really clear: we have to deal with the root causes and that is my hope.
+Period.”

-The meeting comes just days after the country’s midterm elections, during which López Obrador’s party appeared poised to maintain their majority in Mexico’s lower chamber of the congress, but fell short of a two-thirds majority as some voters boosted the struggling opposition, according to initial election results.
+Her meeting with Lopez Obrador comes just days after the country’s midterm elections, during which the president’s party appeared poised to maintain its majority in Mexico’s lower chamber of the congress, but fell short of a two-thirds majority as some voters boosted the struggling opposition, according to initial election results.

 Harris is not expected to address the election results during her meeting with the president, but the bloody campaign — nearly three-dozen candidates or pre-candidates were killed as drug cartels sought to protect their interests — are certain to loom over their conversations.
 The government’s inability to provide security in parts of the country is of interest to the U.S. in an immigration context, both for the people who are displaced by violence and the impact it has on a severely weakened economy trying to reemerge from the pandemic.